jikuma/azure-powershell/src/ResourceManager/DevSpaces/Commands.DevSpaces/help/devspaces-ps-review.md

 The typical end-to-end usage for the azure dev spaces service would be:

-1. The user creates a Dev Space controller through ARM using 'New-AzureRmDevSpacesController' cmdlet.
+1. The user creates a Azure Dev Spaces controller through ARM using 'New-AzureRmDevSpacesController' cmdlet.
-2. The user creates a web application using VSCode / VisualStudio.
+2. The user creates a web application using VSCode / Visual Studio.
-3. The user selects Azure Dev spaces in the list of emulator and debug the web application in AKS cluster.
+3. The user selects Azure Dev Spaces in the list of emulator and debug the web application in AKS cluster.
-4. The user deletes the Dev Space Controller using 'Remove-AzureRmDevSpacesController' (Question: Should we have controller at the end of each cmdlet for eveyone?)
+4. The user deletes the Dev Spaces Controller using 'Remove-AzureRmDevSpacesController'

 # Syntax changes

 ## New Cmdlet - 'Get-AzureRmDevSpacesController'

-The `Get-AzureRmDevSpacesController` cmdlet gets a specific dev space controller or all the dev space controller in a resource group or a subscription.
+The `Get-AzureRmDevSpacesController` cmdlet gets a specific Dev Spaces controller or all the dev space controller in a resource group or a subscription.

 ```powershell
 PS C:\> Get-AzureRmDevSpacesController [-ResourceGroupName] <String> [-Name] <String> [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]